kiboschool/programming1-week-2-exercises/Readme.md

 ## Your Task

-Listed below are the rules for calculating water and electricity bills.
-Your job is to turn those rules into a calculator program that can help someone determine what they will need to pay, based on their usage.
+Listed below are the rates for calculating water and electricity bills.
+Your job is to turn those rates into a calculator program that can help someone determine what they will need to pay, based on their usage.

 The program should start by asking the user what type of bill they want to